Health Nutrients

 Zinc gets good press for its role in shortening the common cold, and its possible contribution to COVID-19 prevention.
 But boosting the immune system is not all that zinc does for your body.
 So how much do you need, where should you get it, and how much is too much?
 This article answers these questions and more.

-So how does zinc work in your body?
-How can you make sure you get what you need?
+So, how does zinc work in your body?
+How can you make sure you’re eating foods high in zinc?
 Can you get it from food alone, or do you need to supplement?
 Is there such a thing as too much zinc?
 And can sucking on a zinc lozenge prevent or shorten the duration of a common cold?
 This article explores the ins and outs of zinc so you can get the right amount of this important mineral.

 What Is Zinc?

 Zinc is essential for growth in humans, animals, and even plants.
-(If your pecan tree isn’t producing nuts on a regular basis, make sure you fertilize with zinc in late winter.)
-Zinc is used in the process of cell division to create your unique DNA and plays a significant role in promoting wound healing.
-And it’s crucial for fertility to maintain levels of the reproductive hormones testosterone and estrogen.
+(If your pecan tree isn’t producing nuts regularly, make sure you fertilize with zinc in late winter.)
+Zinc is used in cell division to create your unique DNA and plays a significant role in promoting wound healing.
+It’s also crucial to fertility as it helps maintain levels of the reproductive hormones testosterone and estrogen.
 Zinc also comes into play with the metabolism of fats and sugars, helping to regulate and express insulin.
 And, zinc is largely linked to your sense of smell and taste, although the exact way this occurs is unknown.

 As you can see, zinc is an essential nutrient for a healthy, functioning body.
 Here are seven important reasons to ensure you get enough zinc.